Sumitkk10/tinder-for-roomates/README.md

     *  The temp.db database that is already present with a few data entries should to be used when the application running so that there are few profiles to match with.
    ```

- 3. Refer the following video to learn how to use MatchBox:
+ 3. Refer the following video to learn how to use MatchBox :
  ![](Intro to Matchbox.gif)